dart-archive/jnigen/jni_gen/README.md

 The generated C file has to be linked to JNI libraries.
 Therefore a CMake configuration is always generated which builds the generated code as shared library.
 The `init.dart` in generated dart code loads the library on first time a method is accessed.
 On dart standalone, it will be loaded from the same directory specified in `Jni.spawn` call.

 ## Examples
 Few runnable examples are provided in [examples/](examples/) directory.
 These directories do not include generated code.
-Generate the bindings by running `dart run jni_gen --config jnigen.yaml` in the example project root.
+Generate the bindings by running `dart run jnigen --config jnigen.yaml` in the example project root.
 See the respective READMEs for more details.